-A detailed technical guide regarding WebEx meetings is being created by NCAOC staff.
-It will outline how to create or access your WebEx meeting account and utilize the application for remote hearings.
+A detailed technical guide regarding WebEx meetings has been created by NCAOC staff.
+It outlines how to create or access your WebEx meeting account and utilize the application for remote hearings.
 The instructions are universal in nature to reach the largest court audience possible.
 However, local court staff conducting remote child welfare hearings should pay close attention to the sections on how to create a separate recording for each hearing (stopping a recording vs. pausing a recording).
-Ensuring that each remote hearing is recorded and saved as a separate, properly named file, will allow for easier retrieval and identification of the file for a specific hearing should the need for a transcript arise.
+Ensuring that each remote hearing that is required to be recorded and is recorded and saved as a separate, properly named file, will allow for easier retrieval and identification of the file for a specific hearing should the need for a transcript arise.